joncon/quickShake-mongo/README.md

 #quickShake-mongo
-quakeShake-mongo is a Node.js app designed to connect to a variety of binary seismic trace data, convert it to JSON and save to a mongodb
+quickShake-mongo is a Node.js app designed to connect to a variety of binary seismic trace data, convert it to JSON and save to a mongodb

 #Data Types